Trump denies affair with Stormy Daniels as criminal charges likely

 If prosecuted, Mr Trump would become the first former president in US history to face criminal charges.

-This comes as Mr Trump praised Fox News host Tucker Carlson for airing footage of the January 6 Capitol riot falsely depicting it as a peaceful process.
+This comes after he praised Fox News host Tucker Carlson for airing footage of the January 6 Capitol riot falsely depicting it as a peaceful process, while declining to comment on the revelation in a defamation lawsuit filed against the network that the anchor once said he “passionately” hates Mr Trump.

 Tucker Carlson: BLM protest was ‘Antifa’ plot to ‘force Trump from office’